 My Son Museum

-If you’re interested in learning more about the temples or before you explore the ruins, there is a free museum on site.
+If you’re interested in learning more about the temples before you explore the ruins, there is free access to a museum on site.
 The museum provides more detailed information on the historical, religious and archaeological significance of My Son Sanctuary.
-We recommend engaging a guide (100,000 VND / 4.60 USD) but If you don’t a visit to the museum is highly recommended before you venture further.
+We recommend engaging a guide (100,000 VND / 4.60 USD), but If you don’t, a visit to the museum is highly recommended before you venture further.

 Hoi An to My Son